zerotier/ZeroTierOne/netcon/README.md

 	./test.sh httpd

 It's useful to note that the keyword *httpd* in this example is merely a substring for a test name, this means that if we replaced it with *x86_64* or *fc23*, it would run all unit tests for *x86_64* systems or *Fedora 23* respectively.

-# Anatomy of a unit test

-A) Each unit test's will:
- - temporarily copy all ZeroTier binaries files into local directory
- - build test container
- - build monitor container
- - remove temporary files
- - run each container and perform test and monitoring specified in *netcon_entrypoint.sh* and *monitor_entrypoint.sh*

-B) Results will be written to the *netcon/docker-test/_results/* directory
- - Results will be a combination of raw and formatted dumps to files whose names reflect the test performed
- - In the event of failure, *FAIL.* will be appended to the result file's name
-  - (e.g. FAIL.my_application_1.0.2.x86_64)
- - In the event of success, *OK.* will be appended